An efficient explicit full-discrete scheme for strong approximation of stochastic Allen-Cahn equation: Introduction

-It is important to emphasize that, proving the error estimate \eqref{eq:Intro-numerical-main-result} rigorously is rather challenging, confronted with two key difficulties, one being to derive uniform a priori moment bounds for the numerical approximations with super-linearly growing nonlinearity and the other to recover the temporal convergence rate of order almost $\tfrac12$, instead of order (almost) $ \tfrac{1}{4} $ in existing literature.
-With regard to the former, we first derive certain estimates for deterministic perturbed PDEs \eqref{eq:determ-perturbed-PDE}, as elaborated in subsection \ref{subsec:estimates-perturbed-PDE}.
-Then the moment bounds are a consequence of a certain bootstrap argument, by showing $ \E\big[ \1_{ \Omega_{ R^{ \tau },t_m} } \| Y^{M,N}_{t_m} \|_V^{p} \big] < \infty$ and $ \E \big [ \1_{\Omega^c_{R^{\tau},t_m}} \|Y_{t_m}^{M,N} \|_V^p \big ] < \infty $, $ V : = C ( (0, 1), \R )$, for subevents $ \Omega_{ R^{ \tau },t} $ with $ R^{ \tau } $ depending on $\tau$ carefully chosen (see subsection \ref{subsec:a-priori-moment-numerical}).
-The latter difficulty lies on the estimate of the crucial term $J_1$ (cf. \eqref{eq:full-error-J0J1J2} in subsection \ref{subset:full-error-analysis}),
+It is important to emphasize that, proving the error estimate \eqref{eq:Intro-numerical-main-result} is challenging, confronted with two essential difficulties, one being to derive uniform a priori moment bounds for the numerical approximations with super-linearly growing nonlinearity (see relevant comments in \cite{Becker2017strong}) and the other to recover the temporal convergence rate of order almost $\tfrac12$, instead of order (almost) $ \tfrac{1}{4} $ in the existing literature.
+With regard to the former, we essentially rely on certain estimates for deterministic perturbed PDEs \eqref{eq:determ-perturbed-PDE}, as elaborated in subsection \ref{subsec:estimates-perturbed-PDE}.
+The uniform a priori moment $L_\infty$-bounds are derived based on a certain bootstrap argument, by showing $ \E\big[ \1_{ \Omega_{ R^{ \tau },t_m} } \| Y^{M,N}_{t_m} \|_V^{p} \big] < \infty$ and $ \E \big [ \1_{\Omega^c_{R^{\tau},t_m}} \|Y_{t_m}^{M,N} \|_V^p \big ] < \infty $, $ V : = C ( (0, 1), \R )$, for subevents $ \Omega_{ R^{ \tau },t_m} $ with $ R^{ \tau } $ depending on $\tau$ carefully chosen (see subsection \ref{subsec:a-priori-moment-numerical}).
+The latter difficulty is addressed by fully exploiting the global monotonicity condition on the nonlinearity in conjunction with smoothing property of the analytic semigroup, commutativity properties of the nonlinearity and improved temporal H\"{o}lder regularity results in negative Sobolev spaces (consult subsection \ref{subset:negative-sobleve} and particularly the treatment of $J_1$ in the proof of Theorem \ref{thm:full-discrete-scheme-error-bound} for details).

-As usual, such a term is simply treated with the aid of temporal H\"{o}lder regularity of $ Y_s^{M,N} $ together with the Cauchy-Schwarz inequality and H\"{o}lder's inequality, but to only attain order $\tau^{ \frac{\beta}{2} }$.
-In our analysis, we decompose $P_N X( s ) - Y_s^{ M, N }$ in the inner product into three parts, as shown in \eqref{eq:J1-split}.
-Smoothing property of the analytic semigroup is then fully exploited to handle these three terms, in conjunction with commutativity properties of the nonlinearity and higher temporal H\"{o}lder regularity in negative Sobolev space (consult subsection \ref{subset:negative-sobleve} and the treatment of $J_1$ in the proof of Theorem \ref{thm:full-discrete-scheme-error-bound} for details).
-This way we arrive at the desired high convergence rate in time.